 The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

-Weโve visited Penida more than a dozen times over the years, but it never gets old.
+Iβve visited Penida dozens of times over the years, but it never gets old.
 This island is definitely one of the most beautiful places to visit in Indonesia.

 This travel blog will explain what to do in Nusa Penida, how to get there, where to stay, best transport options and tour packages, and some of the top sights to see.
-Iโve also included a handy Nusa Penida island map for trip planning!
+Iβve also included a handy map of the island for planning your trip!

 Where To Stay In Nusa Penida